 - However, if bruises appear often, the technique is being administered too intensely.
 The technique does not need to bruise or cause pain to be effective.

-- The technique should be used within the course of a full treatment plan – including active stretching, strengthening and dynamic exercise to maximize healing.
+- The technique should be used within the course of a full treatment plan, including active stretching, strengthening and dynamic exercise to maximize healing.

-- A home fix - Self-treating with the wrong tools and without expert help, can cause more harm than good.
-I have seen patients try to perform a Graston like technique at home using butter knives or wrenches.
+- Self-treating with the wrong tools and without expert help can cause more harm than good.
+I have seen patients try to perform a Graston-like technique at home using butter knives or wrenches.
 Unfortunately, they often apply too much pressure or target the wrong areas, making the problem worse.